skai111/db48x/help/db50x.md

 This command shows up a system menu or defines a custom menu.

-If the object on the stack is a menu name, typically returned by [RecallMenu](#recallmenu), then `Menu` will activate that menu.
+If the object on the stack is a menu name, typically returned by `RecallMenu`, then `Menu` will activate that menu.

 If the object on the stack is `0`, then `Menu` has the same effect as `LastMenu`, showing the last menu selected.
 Other numerical values, which select built-in menus on HP's implementation, will cause an `Unimplemented` error.

 If the object on the stack is an array or a list, `Menu` will use that array or list to set the value of the `CutomMenu` variable, and then behave like the `CustomMenu` command, i.e. show the menu defined by the list.

 The following defines a `CustomMenu` adding or subtracting powers of `10`